ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/type_hints/README.md

 3. `result` is a `User` object, which is dataclass containing information about the user.

-However, this can still be improved further as we are still using words like "likely" and "probably" in our answers to these questions; there is still guesswork going on.
+However, this can still be improved further as we are still using words like 'likely' and 'probably' in our answers to these questions; there is still guesswork going on.

 Using type hints and **descriptive** variable names will make the code even more
 readable: